 Follow an acid reflux diet plan so that you’re less likely to set off your symptoms.

 For a more permanent solution to acid reflux, it’s important to set out a treatment plan.
-Alongside medication, lifestyle advice and clinical support will help you to bust acid reflux once and for all.
-You can do a consultation online and get the medication delivered to your door.
+Alongside medication, adapt your lifestyle habits to help you to bust acid reflux once and for all.

 4. Change your sleeping position